vanpariyar/wp-post-views/readme.txt

 [youtube https://youtu.be/11NH5xOBs68]

 ### Development
-* Development happening on GitHub :- https://github.com/vanpariyar/wp-post-views
+* Development happening on GitHub :- [WP Post Views Github](https://github.com/vanpariyar/wp-post-views)
 * Create issue on the GitHub OR Pull request for new feature when new tag added it will automatically deployed.

 == Installation ==